-- Create and Customize Configurations
+- Create and customize configurations

-- Create Tasks
+- Create tasks

-- Create Config Functions
+- Create config functions

+- Invoking an installation

-3.1 Create and Customize Configurations
+3.1.
+Create and customize configurations

 You can use tasks, parameters, config functions, and variables to customize your installation process.
 Custom tasks and config functions can also be packaged as a module, and be included in configurations.